 BBQ Salmon and Kimchi Tacos

 Spice up your weekly routine with these BBQ salmon and kimchi tacos.
-These tacos pack so much flavor you’ll be blown away.
-This recipe comes together in under 30 minutes, making it perfect any night of the week.
+This easy taco recipe packs so much flavor you’ll be blown away.
+This fish taco recipe comes together in under 30 minutes, making it perfect any night of the week.
 Plus, this is a great way to sneak some fish and cabbage into your family’s diet without them realizing.

 If you are new to kimchi, it is essentially cabbage and other vegetables that are fermented and seasoned with a variety of spices.
 Garlic, ginger, red chili pepper, and scallions are some of the traditional spices used during the fermenting process.
-Kimchi has a strong smell and spicy flavor but tastes so delicious.
-It’s loaded with gut healthy probiotics making this a great addition to the tacos.
+Kimchi has a strong aroma and spicy flavor which tastes so delicious.
+It’s loaded with gut healthy probiotics making this a great addition to these easy fish tacos.

 For this BBQ salmon and kimchi tacos recipe, is used Nasoya Brand Kimchi.
 It is the most authentic I have found so far.
 Fun fact, kimchi is the national dish of Korea and is used in a variety of ways.
 If you’ve never tried it, I highly recommend it.

-For this recipe, I used Sweet Baby Ray’s BBQ sauce on the salmon.
+For this fish taco recipe, I used Sweet Baby Ray’s BBQ sauce on the salmon.
 I think this BBQ sauce tastes so good with the spicy kimchi and onion.
 That said, you can use any BBQ sauce you like most.
-I also like using Scottish salmon, but you can use any type.
-As a salmon substitute, try using tofu, chicken or even BBQ shrimp.
-All would work great with this recipe.
+I’d suggest something that is slightly sweet.

 BBQ Salmon and Kimchi Tacos

-- 1 jar kimchi , Nasoya brand linked above
+- 1 cup kimchi, Nasoya brand linked above

-- ¼ cup Sweet Baby Ray’s BBQ sauce , traditional flavor
+- ¼ cup BBQ sauce, Sweet Baby Ray’s, traditional flavor

-- ¼ cup fresh cut scallions, as garnish
+- ¼ cup scallions, white and green parts, as garnish

 - 11-inch skillet